frida/frida-website/docs/javascript-api.md

 +   `Process.enumerateThreadsSync()`: synchronous version of
     `enumerateThreads()` that returns the threads in an array.

++   `Process.getModuleByName(name)`: returns an object with details about the module whose name matches `name`.
+See `Process.enumerateModules()` for documentation about which fields are included.

 +   `Process.enumerateModules(callbacks)`: enumerate modules loaded right now, where `callbacks` is an object specifying: